anshumandas/whatsApp-fire/README.md

 5. Add Dialogflow
    * Create Dialogflow project, Intents etc. https://cloud.google.com/dialogflow/es/docs/quick/setup
    * Enable API for Dialogflow and Firebase projects from each of their settings
+6. Convert to Typescript (Note that Emulator does not watch TS and only JS.
+See https://github.com/firebase/firebase-tools/issues/4691 and the solution I suggested in the end)
+7. Add Genkit.
+See https://firebase.google.com/docs/genkit/nextjs and instead of NextJS use Firebase functions to call

 **Run using Emulator**